wrode/Blog/_posts/2016-05-29-Blockchain.md

 For societies to function, there needs to be a common agreement about some of the more important subjects.
 An obvious place to start, is agreeing about the rules of the society.

 - The fact that people in the society *can* own things is one such rule.
 This may seem like a no brainer, but its not actually a given, take some of the hippy [communes](https://en.wikipedia.org/wiki/Commune) as an example.
 - Another rule is allowing individuals to enter into binding agreements with eachother.
-This rule defines what members of the society can make agreements about, and what process to follow if the agreement is not being upheld.
-Essentially, an agreement about how to handle agreements.

 #### Ownership

 Once you have established the agreement that individuals can own things, the next step is to make sure there is agreement about who owns what.
 For some things, such as the personal property which I wear - it´s pretty clear.
-If I make some sandals out of hemp, they are either on my feet or in my apartment.# But what about the actual apartment itself?
-What is stopping someone from sneaking in to my apartment and claiming it for themselves whilst I stroll about town with in my hemp sandals?
+If I make some sandals out of hemp, they are either on my feet or in my apartment.
+It is also not the end of the world if I happened to lose them.
+Likewise, it sucks to lose other pieces of clothing, my wallet, my playstation controller etc. But again, it´s not the end of the world, life goes on.

+Then there are the big things.
+Things that *really* do impact you if you lose them.
+An example of a big thing is the apartment that you own.
+Losing that apartment would be life changing.
+If it was possible to steal an apartment in the same way that you could steal a purse, then that is what thiefs would be doing because that is were the big bucks would be.
+People would be spending their time protecting their apartment, and society as a whole would not function well.
+Therefore, it is important that society agrees about who owns the big things.

+So what is stopping another person from sneaking in to my apartment and claiming it for himself, while I am strolling about town in my new hemp sandals?

-Everyone in todays expansive societies cannot possibly be expected to keep an updated list of who owns which real estate.
+The problem is that todays societies are so huge that people can´t be expected to keep track of who owns which apartment.

 And you cannot trust individuals to report this themselves, because there is an incentive problem.
 Why would society trust that the apartment is mine when the other guy claiming that the apartment is his is just as credible.
 In fact, he´s more credible, because he is wearing a suit and I am wearing hemp sandals.

 ![Who owns the apartment]({{ site.url }}/assets/images/WhosApartment.jpg)

-There needs to be some sort of way that society agrees upon who owns what.
-One single source of the "truth".
-This is usually solved by one central authority documenting the state of things.
+This rule defines what members of the society *can* make agreements about, and what process to follow if an agreement is not being upheld.
+Essentially, an agreement about how to handle agreements.

 - Some form of government will document who owns which real estate.
 - A bank will dokument the balance of account holders.